jeff-maxwell/language-speedtest/README.md

 | **R**            | Not Evaluated         |                |
 | **Assembly**     | Not Evaluated         |                |
 | **Kotlin**       | Not Evaluated         |                |

+## Primes - Drag Race

+Coming Soon

+## API Static JSON

+This will test performance of a Web API returning Static JSON

+Coming Soon

+## API Dynamic JSON

+This will test performance of a Web API returning Dynamic Random JSON

+Coming Soon

+## API Database Data to JSON

+This will test performance of a Web API returning JSON from a Database

+Coming Soon